YichaoOU/HemTools/docs/content/Visualization/gene_exp_heatmap.rst

 	  --linewidths LINEWIDTHS
 	                        you can choose from 0, 0.1 (default: 0.1)
-	  --log2_transform      input values will be log2 transformed (default: False)
+	  --log2_transform      input values will be log2 transformed (default: False) --show_name           by default, >100 genes, name will not be shown, this option enforce to show name (default: False)

 Summary